Best Amex business cards

 Many of the Amex Business Platinum card benefits mimic what you’d get with The Platinum Card® from American Express, like exceptional airport lounge access, Gold Hilton status, Gold Marriott Bonvoy elite status and up to $200 in annual airline fee credits.
-You’ll also get perks useful for business owners, including up to $200 in annual Dell statement credits and 1.5x Amex points on all single purchases of $5,000 or more (up to one million bonus points per calendar year) and on eligible purchases in key business categories.
+You’ll also get perks useful for business owners, including up to $200 in annual Dell statement credits (for U.S. purchases) and 1.5x Amex points on all single purchases of $5,000 or more (up to one million bonus points per calendar year) and on eligible purchases in key business categories.

 One of the unique features of the Business Platinum card is the 35% rebate you’re eligible for when you use Pay With Points.
 With this perk, you’ll get 35% of your points back (up to 500,000 points per calendar year) when you use your Amex points to pay for any first- or business-class flight through the Amex travel site.
 You’ll also get the 35% rebate on coach flight Pay With Points purchases made through the Amex travel site with your selected airline, which is the same airline you chose for your up to $200 in yearly airline credits.
 Enrollment required for select benefits.

 The card has a $595 annual fee ($695 if application is received on or after 01/13/2022) (see rates and fees).

-The Amex Business Platinum card has a big annual fee, and to earn the full 100,000-point bonus requires a massive $25,000 in spending in the first three months, so the card doesn’t make sense for everyone.
+The Amex Business Platinum card has a big annual fee and hefty minimum spending requirements, so the card doesn’t make sense for everyone.
 But if you can earn the intro bonus, it’s the best way to earn a stack of Membership Rewards points in a hurry.

 This is also the best Amex business card for travel because you’ll get access to more airport lounges than any other card, including:

 - Delta SkyClub Lounges (when flying with Delta)